TT Talk - Abandoned cargo - more than just money at stake

 The risk of abandoned cargo is hardly new; every year the delay or failure of a consignee to collect cargo costs the industry significant time and money.
 Now it’s costing lives.

 Last August, stored ammonium nitrate fertiliser exploded at Beirut port in Lebanon, killed more than 200 people, injured 6,500 and devastated parts of the city.
 The dangerous stockpile had been neglected at the Beirut port for years.
-In the aftermath of the deadly blast, port authorities revealed that another 50 abandoned containers filled with hazardous chemicals had been discovered in an open-air storage yard.
-They had been languishing at the port for more than a decade.
+In the aftermath of the deadly blast, port authorities revealed that they had been languishing at the port for more than a decade.

 While TT has previously highlighted the risks arising from abandoned cargo impacting freight forwarders, logistic operators and NVOCs, the shocking Beirut revelations highlight the critical need for port authorities and terminal operators to take action.